 - Jodi, thank you for your donation!

 If you’re hosting an event, it’s essential to send reminder emails to invitees and registrants.
 Reminder emails serve to nudge people who haven’t responded to your invite and remind attendees of the upcoming event.
-These email subject lines should be catchy to get someone’s attention.
-Here are some gentle yet effective reminder email subject lines for your emails.
+These email subject lines should be catchy and inspiring action without being overbearing.
+Here are some gentle yet effective reminder email subject lines for your upcoming shindigs:

 - Reminder: Mingle for a Mission